haarpervisor/lambdashade/README.md

 <h1 align="center">Lambda Shade</h1>
 <p align="center">
     A Minecraft 1.19 Fabric Utility mod for Anarchy servers based on Meteor Client
+    Warning: Due to release of 1.20 Lambda Shade will be completly rewritten
 </p>

 ### Building